SHARE

 Then came the Boris Johnson years (and the Liz Truss weeks) when relations between France and the UK sunk to a historic low and it seemed that agreement on anything was virtually impossible.

-However, since Rishi Sunak took over as UK prime minister relations have improved – at a recent summit in France he and Emmanuel Macron announced a special provision for school trips to the UK that would lift some of the administrative burden – although exact details are still to be revealed.
+However, since Rishi Sunak took over as UK prime minister relations have improved – at a spring summit in France he and Emmanuel Macron announced a special provision for school trips to the UK that would lift some of the administrative burden.

 So with this new, more positive relationship, is a deal likely for second-home owners?